Barbe-bleue (opera): Performance history

 Productions outside France followed swiftly: London, Vienna and Brussels in 1866, Stockholm, Berlin, Budapest, Milan and Copenhagen in 1867.
 The operetta was given in New York City at the Grand Opera House on 24 December 1870 and seen in Sydney, Australia in 1872.
 It had its Czech premiere in 1874, under Adolf Čech.

 The work was revived in 1888 at the Variétés in Paris with Jeanne Granier as Boulotte.
 A 1904 Paris revival included Baron as Bobèche, Ève Lavallière as Hermia and Tariol as Boulotte.
 In 1941, Mikael Fokine's final choreography consisted of a ballet reworking by Antal Doráti, staged in Mexico.
 In the period up to 1963 the work was much neglected until the Komische Oper production that year; the Berlin production was directed by Walter Felsenstein and continued for many years in the repertoire of the house as well as being filmed and toured.
+In 1966 Sadler's Wells Opera produced the work in a translation by Geoffrey Dunn, with Joyce Blackham as Boulotte, Margaret Neville as Fleurette, Eric Shilling as Popolani, John Fryatt as King Bobeche, Julian Orchard as Count Oscar and James Hawthorne in the title role; it was conducted by Alexander Faris.
 In 1971 the Théâtre de Paris presented the piece in a disfigured edition, musically and textually, with Jean Le Poulain playing both Bobèche and Popolani.
 Productions were mounted in Geneva in 1984 and in Strasbourg in 1996.

 In the 11th Offenbach staging of his career, Laurent Pelly created a new production in Lyon in June 2019.
 The title role was sung by Yann Beuron, with Héloïse Mas as Boulotte, Christophe Mortagne as Bobêche and Christophe Gay as Popolani; Michele Spotti was in the pit.